 - Pinch of salt

-- Peel and slice the bananas and put them in a plastic container, cover, and put in the freezer overnight or until the bananas are frozen (minimum 4 hours).
+- Peel and slice the bananas and put them in a freezing bag or container.
+Put in the freezer overnight or until they are frozen (minimum 4 hours).

-- To make the ice cream: remove the bananas from the freezer and put in a food processor.
+- remove the frozen bananas from the freezer and put them in a food processor.
 Add the rest of the ingredients and pulse.
-Scrape down the sides with a spatula).
+Every now and then scrape down the sides with a spatula.
 Pulse until the mixture has the texture of a soft-serve ice cream.
-Put in a container and freeze up to two weeks.
+Put the ice cream in a container and freeze up to two weeks.

-- To roast the hazelnuts, simply put them on a baking pan and roast in a 300°F preheated oven for 5 minutes or on a skillet over low heat.
-Let them cool down and then peel them by rubbing handfuls of them together.
+- To toast the hazelnuts, simply put them on a baking tray in a 300°F preheated oven for 5 minutes or put them in a skillet over low heat.
+Let them cool then peel them by rubbing handfuls of them with your hands.